Vincent Brown (historian)

-Vincent Brown is Charles Warren Professor of History, Professor of African and African-American Studies, and Director of the History Design Studio at Harvard University.
+Vincent Brown, a notable Charles Warren Professor of History, Professor of African and African-American Studies, and Director of the History Design Studio at Harvard University.
 His research, writing, teaching, and other creative endeavors are focused on the political dimensions of cultural practice in the African diaspora, with a particular emphasis on the early modern Atlantic world.

 Life

 A native of Southern California, Brown was educated at the University of California, San Diego, and received his Ph.D. in history from Duke University, where he also trained in the theory and craft of film and video making.
 He is the author of articles and reviews in scholarly journals, is principal investigator and curator for the animated thematic map Slave Revolt in Jamaica, 1760–1761: A Cartographic Narrative (2013), and was producer and director of research for the television documentary Herskovits at the Heart of Blackness (2009).
 The film was a recipient of the 2009 John E. O'Connor Film Award of the American Historical Association and was awarded best documentary at both the 2009 Hollywood Black Film Festival and the 2009 Martha's Vineyard African-American Film Festival.
 It was broadcast on season 11 of the PBS series Independent Lens.
 His first book, The Reaper's Garden: Death and Power in the World of Atlantic Slavery (2008), was co-winner of the 2009 Merle Curti Award and received the 2009 James A. Rawley Prize and the 2008–09 Gottschalk Prize.
-Brown appeared in the 2013 PBS documentary series The African Americans: Many Rivers to Cross.
+Brown appeared in the 2013 PBS documentary series The African Americans: Many Rivers to Cross, and also in the 2025 PBS documentary series The American Revolution.